Inviting colleagues for collaboration

-The screen shows all highlights across participants.
+The screen shows all highlights across Sessions.
 Here is where you can analyze the data in a structured manner.
 Filter and sorting functionality helps to see patterns more clearly.
 Again, open the Conclusion on the right via to pull highlights into it and build clusters.

 The final part of your project again shows the

 With you create a link that gives your audience access to the findings in the Conclusion - no user account required.
-The shared Conclusion contains all data and evidence that you included but doesn’t allow to jump back to the raw data (i.e. Participants and Synthesis) and is read-only.
+The shared Conclusion contains all data and evidence that you included but doesn’t allow to jump back to the raw data (i.e. Sessions and Synthesis) and is read-only.